minyansh7/DisasterResponseProject/README.md

 3. Flask Web App
 the flask web app:
--Add data visualizations using Plotly in the web app.
+- Add data visualizations using Plotly in the web app.